 Geneva's business major requires a 51 credit hour core that provides the broad foundation necessary to comprehend the variety of functions and activities in business.
 The core then integrates the functional components for a strategic view of management.
 The business major builds upon the core with the choice of a 12 credit hour concentration of upper division courses in a specialized area.
-Concentrations may be selected in management/human resource management, marketing, finance/economics, sport management, and information systems.
+Concentrations may be selected in management/entrepreneurship, marketing, finance, human resource management, international business, economics, sport management, and information systems.
 Majors taking business/aviation use their aviation preparation as their concentration.